phpDocumentor/phpDocumentor/docs/manual/for-template-builders/building-your-own-branding-using-templates.rst

 Meta-data
 ~~~~~~~~~

-A template definition can contain any amount of meta-data but DocBlox uses the
+A template definition can contain any amount of meta-data but phpDocumentor uses the
 following for its internal workings:

 * description [REQUIRED], provides a description of the contents or looks of